getify/You-Dont-Know-JS/scope-closures/ch6.md

 ## Function Declarations in Blocks (FiB)

-We've seen now that `let`/`const` declarations are block-scoped, and `var` declarations are function-scoped.
+We've seen now that declarations using `let` or `const` are block-scoped, and `var` declarations are function-scoped.
 So what about `function` declarations that appear directly inside blocks?
 As a feature, this is called "FiB."

 We typically think of `function` declarations like they're the equivalent of a `var` declaration.
 So are they function-scoped like `var` is?